microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Atomically adds the vector data of `Vec` to the `RWByteAddressBuffer` target `Res`.
 When accumulating to the `RWByteAddressBuffer` object, the accumulation addition is performed on the component type of the vector.

+The alignment of the target memory (base offset + `StartOffset`) must be at least 64-byte aligned.

 #### linalg::AccumulatorLayout()